keerthanam12/Product-Website/README.md

 # 🔗 Project Title
-Product Website - Fornedge Overseas Pvt Ltd
+Product Website - Fronedge Overseas Pvt Ltd

 # 🔗 Project Description
-Product Website is a custom-built platform developed for Fornedge Overseas Pvt Ltd. An international import & export business.
+Product Website is a custom-built platform developed for Fronedge Overseas Pvt Ltd. An international import & export business.
 I created this website specifically for the company to enhance their online presence and streamline their customer interactions.
 The platform serves as a digital showcase for their products, providing customers with essential product details, company information, and a seamless buying experience.
 The website features a modern and user-friendly design, ensuring smooth navigation across all devices.
 Customers can explore products, view details, and connect with the company through a contact form and WhatsApp integration for quick inquiries and purchases.
-This platform helps Fornedge Overseas Pvt Ltd. strengthen its digital presence and reach a wider audience efficiently.
+This platform helps Fronedge Overseas Pvt Ltd. strengthen its digital presence and reach a wider audience efficiently.

 ## 🖥️ Tech Stack